top of page

 Gregory Stewart is a licensed geologist with more than 30 years of experience as a fluvial geomorphologist, including 25 years leading scientific studies that evaluate hydrologic and geomorphic responses to land and water management.
 He also brings 20 years of experience teaching as an adjunct professor, with a focus on GIS and spatial analysis.

-His expertise includes mass wasting and geomorphic process analysis; remote sensing and quantitative data analysis using Python, R, and GIS; and topographic and bathymetric surveying with RTK GNSS, sonar, and LiDAR.
+His expertise includes mass wasting and geomorphic process analysis; remote sensing and quantitative data analysis using Python, R, and GIS; and topographic and bathymetric surveying with total stations, RTK GNSS, sonar, and UAV LiDAR.
 He is also highly experienced in hydrologic and hydraulic modeling across a range of river systems.

 Gregory provides analytical support and technical consulting on study design, spatial and statistical analysis, and research methodology.
 His clients include the Washington Department of Natural Resources, the Washington Department of Fish and Wildlife, and multiple Northwest Tribal Governments.